co-cart/co-cart/readme.txt

 == Changelog ==

+= v2.2.1 - 26th June, 2020 =

+* Tweaked: Optimized load cart from session when checking if cart is in session.
+PR [#125](https://github.com/co-cart/co-cart/pull/125)

+> This is a community release by [@yordivd](https://github.com/yordivd)

 = v2.2.0 - 22nd June, 2020 =

 * NEW: Support for allowing all cross origin header requests to pass.
 Requires `cocart_disable_all_cors` filter set to false to enable.